 V-cycle

-This is the classic model par excellence in project management.
-Derived from the waterfall model, it has been used since the 1980s, particularly in software development, to carry out a project while respecting the requirements of quality, cost and deadlines.
+This is the classic project management model par excellence.
+Derived from the waterfall model, it has been used since the 1980s, particularly in software development, to manage a project while respecting the imperatives of quality, cost and deadlines.

-It is characterized by two phases, a top-down design and development phase, followed by a bottom-up testing and validation phase.
+It is characterised by two phases, a top-down design and development phase, followed by a bottom-up testing and validation phase.

 Recommended for :